coy-humphrey/nvme-hpe/documentation/benchmarking_research.md

 * Provide environment setup/teardown (multiple environment types)
 * Include variable for command and parameters
 * Include variable for number of times to execute each unique command
-* Provide CsvParser superclass which has the following functionality:
-  * TODO
+* Include parser variable to parse the command output

 ### Complex Tools Wrappers